GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 kubectl get pods
 ```

-## Update your application
+## Update the application

-You can modify your local copy of `main.go` to return a different message using
+In this section, you modify your local copy of `main.go`, rebuild the
-an editor or the first command, then build the docker image.
+application, and push the new version.

-### Modify your application
+### Modify the application

+Use this command to make a text substitution in your local copy of `main.go`
+to make it to return a different message:

 ```bash
 sed -i -e 's/1.0.0/2.0.0/g' main.go
 ```

+You could also modify the file with a text editor instead of using this command.

+### Rebuild the application

 ```bash
 docker build -t gcr.io/{{project_id}}/hello-app:v2 $PWD
 ```

-### Publish your application
+### Publish the application

 ```bash
 gcloud docker -- push gcr.io/{{project_id}}/hello-app:v2